sanjeev-rm/Profile-Management-VIT/README.md

 - **Version 1.3.O :** This version is going to be an iOS App.

-  - Version 1.3.O.1 : This version is an iOS app but without any DBMS.
-Check it out [version 1.3.O.1.Beta](https://github.com/sanjeev-rm/Profile-Management-System-XCode.git)
+  - Version 1.3.O.1 : This version is an iOS app but without any DBMS. **Check out [version 1.3.O.1.Beta](https://github.com/sanjeev-rm/Profile-Management-System-XCode.git)**

   - Version 1.3.O.2 : This version is an iOS app with DBMS.